zdeckert/zdeckert/README.md

 - 👋 Hi, I’m @zdeckert.
 - 👀 I’m interested in making the web accessible for all, optimizing for mobile and unstable connections.
-- 🌱 I’m currently learning Qwik and Typescript.
+- 🌱 I’m currently learning Svelte, SvelteKit, Vercel and Typescript.

 <!---
 zdeckert/zdeckert is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.